-Joe Rogan Discusses UFC 209 Without Nick And Nate Diaz As A Lost Opportunity
+Joe Rogan Says ‘UFC 209’ Without Nick And Nate Diaz Is A Lost Opportunity

 A post shared by natediaz209 (@natediaz209) on

 MMA fans suspect that the Diaz brother turned down the fights due to salary negotiations.
-Nate Diaz reportedly demanded an eccentric $20 million, according to Ariel Helwani.
-Both Diaz brothers have received multimillion dollar pay days in their career and are not itching for a fight that doesn’t entice them.
+Nate Diaz reportedly demanded $20 million, according to Ariel Helwani.
+Both Diaz brothers have received multimillion dollar paydays in their career and are not itching for a fight that doesn’t entice them.

 Working hard at @boxnburn thank you for the hospitality ????